Joe Sakic: Colorado Avalanche

-In April 2007, Sakic signed on for a 19th NHL season with the Colorado Avalanche, signing a one-year deal for 2007–08.
-Sakic commented on the deal, saying "at this stage in my career, I prefer to do one-year deals as I evaluate my play year-to-year."
+In April 2007, Sakic signed to a 19th NHL season with the Avalanche on a one-year deal for the 2007–08 season.
+Sakic commented on the deal, saying, "at this stage in my career, I prefer to do one-year deals as I evaluate my play year-to-year."
 Upon signing Sakic to the deal, Avalanche General Manager François Giguère said, "Joe is the heart of this organization and his leadership and value to this team and especially our young players is unquestioned."
-On October 7, 2007, he scored a goal and had an assist against the San Jose Sharks, moving past Phil Esposito into eighth place on the NHL career points list with 1,591.
+On October 7, 2007, he scored a goal and had an assist against the San Jose Sharks, moving past Phil Esposito into eighth place on the NHL career points list with 1,591 points.
 Nineteen days later, Sakic scored a goal and assisted Ryan Smyth for an overtime game-winning goal against the Calgary Flames, reaching his 1,600th point in the NHL.
-On December 27, 2007, it was announced that Sakic underwent hernia surgery to accelerate the recovery of an injury that had forced him to miss the previous 12 games after a 232 consecutive games played streak.
+On December 27, 2007, it was announced that Sakic underwent hernia surgery to accelerate the recovery of an injury that had forced him to miss the previous 12 games after a 232 consecutive games-played streak.
 The operation caused him to miss a career-high 38 games.
-He was activated off of the injured reserve on February 24 and played that night, scoring an assist.
-On March 22, 2008, Sakic recorded his 1,000th career assist against the Edmonton Oilers, becoming the 11th player in NHL history to reach this milestone.
+He was activated off injured reserve on February 24 and played that night, recording an assist.
+On March 22, 2008, Sakic recorded his 1,000th career assist against the Edmonton Oilers, becoming the 11th player in NHL history to reach the milestone.

-In June 2008, Sakic had a talk with Colorado General Manager François Giguère and said that he is uncertain with his future with the Avalanche.
-However, it was announced on August 27, 2008, that Sakic decided to sign a one-year contract with the team.
+In June 2008, Sakic spoke with Colorado General Manager François Giguère and said he was uncertain with his future with the Avalanche.
+However, it was announced on August 27, 2008, that Sakic would sign a one-year contract with the team.
 Injuries limited Sakic's playing time in 2008–09.
-A herniated disk in his back forced him to stop playing in early November, after playing in 15 games, in which Sakic scored 12 points.
+After 15 games, in which he scored 12 points, a herniated disk forced Sakic to stop playing in early November.
 While at home letting his back heal, Sakic broke three fingers in a snow-blower accident.

-He announced his retirement on July 9, 2009 The Avalanche retired his jersey, #19, prior to their 2009–10 season opener on October 1, 2009, with a "C" on the banner to represent his lengthy service as team captain (having been the only captain of the Avalanche until he retired).
-Sakic was also named the inaugural member of the Avalanche Alumni Association.
+Sakic announced his retirement on July 9, 2009 The Avalanche retired his jersey number 19 prior to their 2009–10 season opener on October 1, 2009, with a "C" on the banner to represent his lengthy service as team captain (having been the only captain of the Avalanche until he retired).
+The Avalanche also named Sakic the inaugural member of the Avalanche Alumni Association.